SgtHouston/LinkedInClone/README.md

 Solo Desktop Website Mockup w/ React

-## LIVE WEBSITE TAKEN DOWN DUE TO COPYRIGHT CLAIM FROM LINKEDIN, I GUESS MY CLONE WAS PRETTY GOOD!😅🥲
+## LIVE WEBSITE BACK UP!
+Modified LinkedIn logos to avoid copyright { https://linkedinclone.app }

 ** In all the following images, my work is first, followed by the actual webpage on the right.**
 <br>